top of page

 About Moni

-After a bumpy start with her first child’s early schooling experiences, Moni found her way into Steiner education.
-Moni has completed her Steiner teacher training in both lower school and kindergarten and has worked in the Steiner 'early years' setting.
-The needs of her first child again led her to another transformational learning opportunity with Bob Allen, the leading Neuro-developmental therapist based in Windsor.
-The whole family underwent the program before Moni began her training with Bob.
+Following a challenging start with her first child's early schooling experiences, Moni discovered Steiner education.
+She completed her Steiner teacher training in both lower school and kindergarten and worked in the Steiner early years setting.
+Her first child's needs led Moni to another transformative learning opportunity with Bob Allen, a leading Neuro-developmental therapist based in Windsor.
+The whole family underwent the programme before Moni began her training with Bob.

-As with her Steiner teacher and 'early years' training, which provided an in-depth understanding of the various stages of human development, she believes that these therapeutic inputs are ways to remove hindrances in one's journey through the path of life.
+Much like her Steiner teacher and early years training, which provided a deep understanding of various stages of human development, Moni believes that such therapeutic inputs can help remove obstacles on one's life journey.

 Meet Moni